 The insights and teachings of major living religions will be analyzed by a study of their basic texts and teachers: Buddhism, Hinduism, Confucianism, Taoism, Judaism, Christianity, and Islam.
 Comparison of how their teachings apply to such contemporary issues as war and peace, the environment, gender, race, sexual orientation, and economic justice.
-(Cross listed with PLSC 202.)Credits: 3(3-0) Offered once a year
+(Cross listed with PLSC 202.)Credits: 3(3-0) Not offered on a regular basis.